 Surgery is a prestigious field that requires a high degree of skill, dedication and hard work of its members.
-Not surprisingly, surgeons’ compensation reflects this fact.
-Let’s take a look at the average salary of a surgeon and some of the best places to be a surgeon.
+Not surprisingly, surgeons’ compensation reflects this fact, as the average salary of a surgeon was $255,110 in 2018.
+This figure can vary slightly depending on where you live and the type of institution at which you work.
+Moreover, the path to becoming a surgeon is long and will most likely involve plenty of student debt.

 Average Salary of a Surgeon: The Basics